Tony Broome Ministries Story!

-The two leading screen readers in the world used to be Jaws, and window Eyes.
+The leading screen reader in the world used to be Jaws.

 By the way, I am relating my own experiences to share my life and testimony and be a help to others.
 So, any Company names I use are the property and rights of their respective owners.

-It is fair to say that both of these do a great job to interpret and read the computer screen.
-However, they are quite pricy, at around $1,000 or more if you get the software maintinance agreement.
-And, you are usually charged to keep the software maintained or upgraded.
+It is fair to say that Jaws does a great job of interpreting and reading the computer screen.
+However, it is quite pricy, And, you are usually charged to keep the software maintained or upgraded.
 They claim the high price is because of the limited market.
 I don't 'buy' it.
 There's no way that a blind person should have to pay that much for access technology.
-The good news is, that more and more, people and developers are looking toward low cost and free, open source access solutions for blind and visually impaired people.
-NVDA, NonVisual Desktop Access, www.nvaccess.org, is an open source screen reader for Windows.
+The good news is, that more options are now available and Narrator continues getting better, too.
 This is exciting news for the blindness community!

 Can you imagine a preacher with one of these devices?
 When studying alone, he can use both speech and braille. and, in the pulpit or on the road, he might shut off the speech and just use the braille for silent study or even actually giving a sermon or address.
 Some of these devices differ in their choice of braille and or speech output, and differing braille or standard qwerty keyboard input.
 And, you guessed it! with the different choices come different prices.
 You can have the entire Bible, more than one version if you like, all of your contacts, names, addresses, and phone numbers, time, date and calendar functions.
 Plus, if you need the internet, just find you a hot spot and jump on!
 Most sighted people are so unfamiliar with accessibility issues concerning the blind and disabled, that they can't grasp the use or functionality of a screen reader.
 They always think that you're talking about voice recognition software. while these are great programs in themselves, blind people don't necessarily need them if they already know how to type and use the keyboard.
 You could have the finest voice recognition software program in the world and be able to talk to your computer, but, if you don't have a screen reader, you're not going to know what the computer is saying to you.
 That's just it, the pc won't be saying anything to you.